-Table of Contents
+>Table of Contents

 Introduction 1

 Player Description 1

 Portable Electronic Storage Devices 2

-Twist-on Caps .
-3
+Twist-on Caps 3

 Modes of Operation 4

 Features 5

-Troubleshooting .
-8
+Troubleshooting 8

-External Switch Art .
-11
+External Switch Art 11

-Sensory Learning Kit and Routines .
-17
+Sensory and Learning and Routines 17

-Intervention Levels .
-17
+Intervention Zones 17

-Routine Worksheet/Lesson Plan .
-21
+Routine Worksheet/Lesson Plan 21

 Switch Introduction 23

 Personal Music Player Routines 25

-Quiet Alert Routine 25
+Attention Zone Routine 25

-Active Alert Routine

-Partial Participation Routine

-Introduction:
+Exploration Zone Routine 27

+Introduction §

 he Joy Player is a personal electronic device that allows individuals with visual and multiple impairments to access music and audio books.
-The product was conceived and designed at the American Printing House for the Blind (APH) during the development of the Sensory Learning Kit (SLK).
-The SLK includes a personal music player routine that can be performed with any switch-adapted music player.
-The Joy Player differs from other music playing devices on the commercial market and from the National Library Service's Digital Talking Book Player because it is designed to accommodate individuals who have limited hand use because of motor impairment, and cognitive disability, in addition to a visual impairment.
+The product was conceived and designed at the American Printing House for the Blind (APH) for use during a personal music player routine.
+The Joy Player differs from other music playing devices on the commercial market and from the National Library Service's Digital Talking Book Player because it is designed to accommodate individuals who have challenging fine motor skills, and/or cognitive disability, in addition to a low vision or blindness.